10 Best Day Trips From Milan, Italy - Updated 2023

 | 6 min read

 Why would you want to leave Milan?
 It’s a question that would keep anyone awake at night.
 Milano has it all – high fashion, historical sites, and cultural landmarks.
 Spending a few days in Milan is enough to make you fall in love with the capital of Lombardy.
+Your visit here deserves an accommodation that’s just as beautiful.
+Milan’s boutique hotels fit that bill.
+But if you want a retreat with complete amenities, the serviced apartments are the best for you.
 While Milan is a fascinating city in itself, its location makes it an ideal starting point for other adventures in Europe.
 Here are a few good reasons why you might want to leave Milan’s glitter and glamour.
 Check out our list of the best day trips from Milan, Italy.

 Venice is about three hours away from Milan.
-If you take a high-speed train, it will take 2 hours and 25 minutes, tops.
+It is one of the best day trips from Milan by train as high-speed transits that take about 2 hours and 25 minutes are available.
 Anyone who has been to Venice swears by the enchantment of its canals and gondolas.
 You probably won’t have time to explore all 118 islands in the Adriatic Sea, but you can choose to get lost in Venice.

 There are too many sites to see here, but St. Mark’s Square is always a reasonable starting point for first-time visitors.
 Ponte di Rialto on the Grand Canal is a suitable alternative.
 From these landmarks, you can spend a pleasurable day or two ticking off attractions on your Venetian bucket list.